Can Collaborative Law Work for A Custody Case?

 In reality, Collaborative Law is excellent for tough issues, such as custody.
 Here's why it works:

-1. Collaborative Law focuses on the underlying needs of both parties.
-Even if both parties start out saying they want “custody”, the professionals immediately ask questions such as what custody means to each party, what precisely each really wants and why they want that.
-Often that digging will lead to alternatives that can accommodate the true needs of each party.
+1. Collaborative Law starts with a focus on the underlying needs of each party.
+Sometimes, the issues have to be clarified.
+For example, if both parties start out saying they want “custody”, the professionals will explore what custody means to each party, what precisely each really wants and why they want that.
+Often that can lead to alternatives that can accommodate the real needs of each party.

 2. Collaborative separates custody from finances.
-In litigation, it is fairly common for one parent to go for custody as a strategy to win financial concessions.
-It is not easy to sustain that insincere approach in a Collaborative case where there's a Mental Health Professional (MHP) and sometimes a Child Specialist.
+In litigation, it is fairly common for one parent to try for custody as a strategy to win financial concessions.
+It is not easy to sustain that insincere approach in a Collaborative case where there's a neutral Mental Health Professional (MHP) and sometimes a neutral Child Specialist working closely with the parties.
 Custody issues are managed by focusing on each parent's true interests and the best interests of the children.
-There's no overlap with finances to give unfair leverage to one of the parties.

 3. In Collaborative cases, we utilize the MHP for better behavior and communication.
-In litigation, the parties are free to act up and try to manipulate or bully or pressure each other.
+In litigation, the parties are free to act up and try to manipulate or bully or pressure the other party.
 It happens all the time.
 In Collaboration, the MHP works with both parties to maintain a civil, respectful approach and to learn to listen and communicate better.
 That's just not done in litigation.

-4. Collaborative Law cases (in Fort Worth/ Tarrant County) will also bring in a Child Specialist in some cases.
+4. Collaborative Law cases can also include a Child Specialist in some cases.
 The Specialist is a neutral expert who helps the parties create plans for how they will share time and responsibilities for children.
-They focus not just on their own desires, but also consider what is best for the children.
+The parents focus not just on their own desires, but also consider what is best for the children.
 In litigation, it often just turns into a tug-of-war over the kids.

 5. Collaborative allows the parties to consider or create “non-guideline” solutions.
-In litigation, if the parties can't come to an agreement, the judge will usually impose guideline child support and guideline visitation.
+That's also known as being creative.
+In litigation, if the parties can't come to an agreement, the judge will usually impose guideline amounts of child support and a guideline visitation schedule.
 Those standard solutions are pretty good, but they don't fit all situations.
-When the parties can come up with pretty much any arrangement they want, they not only are more satisfied with the immediate results, but they tend to not fight as much in the future.
+When the parties can create virtually any arrangement they want, they not only are more satisfied with the immediate results, but they tend to not fight as much in the future.